-Even if errors are inevitable, there is no reason to waste hundreds or even thousands of dollars on financial moves that are proven folly.
+Nobody is perfect when it comes to handling finances.
+But even if errors are inevitable, there is no reason to waste hundreds or even thousands of dollars on financial moves that are proven folly.

 Here are eight common financial fouls you can avoid just by exercising a little thought and a lot of prudence.